ethereum-optimism/pm/src/fmas.md

 # Determine Audit Requirements

+Please contact EVM Safety if you need help determining the audit requirements for your project.

 1. Determine the value at risk, by finding out what’s the [maximum severity incident](https://www.notion.so/Incident-Management-17268107b18d4c7492cab3d319d30533?pvs=21) that can be caused by the software to be audited.
 A SEV1 or SEV0 incident is equivalent to a high severity vulnerability.
 Then determine a subjective risk category by comparing your code to the examples below:
 **Low**: The feature doesn’t involve any components that can cause a significant loss of value.